 Your client Algernon Brady, age 63, a widower, wants to leave his estate in trust for his only child, Patrick O'Donahue Brady ("PODB" for short), age 31.
 PODB is not disabled or chronically ill.
 Concerned about PODB's ability to manage finances, and PODB's likelihood of having divorce troubles if he ever marries and/or creditor problems if he goes into business, client wants to leave all assets in trust for PODB, with the trustee using income and principal as the trustee deems advisable to provide for PODB's lifelong support and health and for the care of PODB's children if he ever has any.
 Client's assets include a traditional IRA, a Roth IRA, and a 401(k) plan with his employer, with significant sums in each account.
-You write the will and trust just as requested by Client, to deal with the nonretirement assets.
-What special considerations apply to the retirement accounts?
+You write the will and trust just as requested by

+Client, to deal with the nonretirement assets.
+What special tax and estate planning considerations apply to the retirement accounts?

-Two things make the retirement accounts different:
+Three things make the retirement accounts different:

 - No "stepped up basis" at death.
 All distributions from the accounts (except the Roth) will be income-taxable to the recipient at ordinary income rates.
 Thus planning for these accounts must take into consideration the income tax rate that will apply to distributions after Algernon's death. - The minimum distribution rules which dictate how fast the money must be distributed from these accounts after client dies.
-Since spreading out the plan distributions over a longer period of time may allow a lower overall income tax burden, the planner needs to know what distribution period will apply to the client's IRAs-and the extent to which such period can be extended by drafting the trust to qualify as a "Designated Beneficiary Trust."
+Since spreading out the plan distributions over a longer period of time may allow a lower overall income tax burden, the planner needs to know what distribution period will apply to the client's IRAs-and the extent to which such period can be extended by drafting the trust to qualify as a "Designated Beneficiary Trust." - Retirement benefits do not pass by will.
+They are non probate assets and pass by beneficiary designation form.
+The estate planning lawyer is responsible for that form!